 - Segmenting your ads and testing them for different parameters or metrics

-- Behavior of visitors (new vs. returning, duration on page, etc.)
+- The behavior of visitors (new vs. returning, duration on the page, etc.)

 What you can do for him and how to deliver the promised value.